 - Yield to pedestrians and stop as needed when they are crossing the street, and when stopping at a crosswalk, stop a little ways back from the line so that drivers adjacent to you can have a better view of the pedestrian.

-Although the injuries that may result from a pedestrian being struck by a motor vehicle may be very much one-sided (against the pedestrian), investigating and pursuing personal injury claims and litigation from these incidents is very similar to claims from vehicle-on-vehicle collisions.
-Impacts with injuries will generally be reported by city police or state highway patrol in the same way as other traffic accidents.
-Negligent drivers will have the same bodily injury liability insurance coverage as they will for other vehicle accidents, and an injured pedestrian will be covered by their own uninsured or underinsured motorist coverage should the driver have inadequate insurance or none at all.
+Although the injuries that may result from a pedestrian being struck by a motor vehicle may be very one-sided (against the pedestrian), investigating and pursuing personal injury claims and litigation from these incidents is very similar to claims from vehicle-on-vehicle collisions.
+City police or state highway patrol will generally report impacts with injuries in the same way as other traffic accidents.
+Negligent drivers will have the same bodily injury liability insurance coverage as other vehicle accidents, and an injured pedestrian will be covered by their own uninsured or underinsured motorist coverage should the driver have inadequate insurance or none.

-Witness statements at the accident scene or which are taken during later investigation require somewhat more diligence than in vehicle-on-vehicle impacts.
-Since pedestrians are smaller, slower, and less well illuminated than vehicles, there is a well-recognized tendency for drivers and witnesses not to observe them or to inaccurately observe them during the course of a pedestrian accident.
-An experienced personal injury attorney will have the skills, expertise, and resources to understand the important differences in pedestrian accident cases and to successfully guide them to conclusion on their clients' behalf.
+Witness statements at the accident scene or taken during later investigation require more diligence than vehicle-on-vehicle impacts.
+Since pedestrians are smaller, slower, and less well-illuminated than vehicles, there is a well-recognized tendency for drivers and witnesses not to observe them or to inaccurately observe them during a pedestrian accident.
+An experienced personal injury attorney will have the skills, expertise, and resources to understand the essential differences in pedestrian accident cases and to successfully guide them to conclusions on their client's behalf.

 View this video from the National Highway Traffic Safety Administration (NHTSA) that is loaded with valuable tips for pedestrians to get there safely:San Ramon Pedestrian Accident Lawyer

-Hello, my name is Ed Smith, and I am a San Ramon Pedestrian Accident Lawyer.
-Although pedestrians generally have the right-of-way over motor vehicles in California, drivers are only going to yield or stop for pedestrians whom they actually observe.
-While seeing a pedestrian is certainly a responsibility for drivers, being visible and walking in a safe manner is also obviously to the pedestrian’s benefit as well.
+Although pedestrians generally have the right-of-way over motor vehicles in California, drivers will only yield or stop for pedestrians they actually observe.
+While seeing a pedestrian is undoubtedly a driver's responsibility, being visible and walking safely is also evident to the pedestrian's benefit.
 Unfortunately, the driver, the pedestrian, or both all too often fail to one degree or another, producing the sad statistics noted above.
-If you or a member of your family has been seriously injured in a pedestrian accident, please contact us today at (925) 428-5220 or (800) 404-5400 for free, friendly advice.
-You can also reach us with through our online contact form.
+If you or a family member has been seriously injured in a pedestrian accident, please contact our San Ramon Pedestrian Accident Lawyers today at (925) 428-5220 or (800) 404-5400 for free, friendly advice.
+You can also reach us through our online contact form.

 Image by F. Muhammad from Pixabay